tariffs banner

 Andrew Rasetti

-Microgrids have many benefits: they offer customers access to low-cost, efficient, and clean energy, generate electricity during power outages, and provide utilities with key services such as reducing peak loads and congestion, integrating renewable energy resources, augmenting resilience for critical infrastructure, and providing ancillary services like voltage support.
+Microgrids have many benefits: They offer customers access to low-cost, efficient, and clean energy, generate electricity during power outages, and provide utilities with key services such as reducing peak loads and congestion, integrating renewable energy resources, augmenting resilience for critical infrastructure, and providing ancillary services like voltage support.
 Unfortunately, the value of microgrid services is not well-defined in the market and represents a critical barrier to future economic growth.
 As a result, states have begun to explore novel rates and tariff structures to address these barriers for microgrids.

 Essentially, a rate is a specific component (i.e., one variable) of the broader pricing structure that determines a customer’s utility bill at the end of each month.
 For example, an electric rate is the price of electricity, measured in dollars per unit of electricity consumed by the customer.
 In contrast, a tariff represents the overall pricing schedule or rate plan (i.e., a combination of rates).
 A utility tariff will include a number of rates and other charges, including electric rates, time-of-use (TOU) charges, consumption tier charges, and service charges.
 A tariff structure effectively assigns an overall price to the unique combination of utility services that each customer utilizes on a monthly basis.
 However, there is no existing tariff structure that prices the unique value of microgrids into the market, which is a significant barrier to microgrid development.

 The two primary purposes of a microgrid tariff are to (1) “facilitate the commercialization of microgrids” by “accounting for the flows of services… [between] parties” and (2) “standardize the interconnection process.”
 In turn, such a tariff would help commercialize microgrids by unlocking greater value for microgrid customers and increasing the economic viability of grid-tied systems.
-The issue of cost-recovery for utilities (i.e., recovering the costs imposed on the utility by the microgrid) is also a key component of microgrid tariffs, as utilities must be compensated for the costs that they incur due to the microgrid.
+The issue of cost recovery for utilities (i.e., recovering the costs imposed on the utility by the microgrid) is also a key component of microgrid tariffs, as utilities must be compensated for the costs that they incur due to the microgrid.
 An effective microgrid tariff would compensate both microgrid operators and utilities; in turn, this would reduce barriers to development and attract increased private capital to the microgrid market.
 Given these considerations, a robust microgrid tariff should:

 The first goal of a microgrid tariff is to streamline the interconnection process for grid-tied systems.
 Currently, there is much uncertainty surrounding the process of interconnecting microgrids and its associated costs.
 As such, developers often lack the necessary information to make informed decisions throughout the planning and development process.
 Moreover, since local utilities own distribution assets within a multi-customer microgrid, the successful development of grid-tied systems is ultimately contingent on the willingness of utilities to permit interconnection.
 These barriers make the process of interconnection costly and time-consuming, and the lack of a standardized interconnection process results in many projects never moving beyond the planning phase.